Is Dublin worth a visit?

 Dublin has a lot of great qualities.
 Here is a snapshot of what Dublin has to offer

-• St. Stephen’s Greens, a large Victorian park is a great way to spend a relaxing afternoon, and its right next to Grafton Street, a famous pedestrian-only street with shopping, buskers and places to eat
+Dublin has a lot of green space.
+St. Stephen’s Greens is a large Victorian park right in the city centre is a great way to spend a relaxing afternoon.
+Its right next to Grafton Street, a famous pedestrian-only street with shopping, buskers and places to eat

-• A variety of food and great cuisine!
-Aside from traditional Irish pubs with Irish cuisine (such as the Temple Bar) you can find a great variety of food in Dublin, such as international cuisine, vegan restaurants, bars and great cafés
+A variety of food and great cuisine!
+Aside from traditional Irish pubs with Irish cuisine (such as the Temple Bar) you can find a great variety of food in Dublin, such as international cuisine, vegan restaurants, bars and great cafés.

-My personal opinion is that Dublin is still worth a visit.
-If you are not a city person at all, then you might prefer Galway, which is is a smaller city, and spending time seeing the natural beauty around Galway.
-But downtown Dublin is very quaint, walkable, with a fun atmosphere, and even with the other spectacular things you can see around Ireland – there are a few gems in Dublin that are worth being on your itinerary.
+The city centre of Dublin is quaint, walkable, with a fun atmosphere, and even with the other spectacular things you can see around Ireland – there are a few gems in Dublin that are worth being on your itinerary.

 Things to Do in Dublin